-Chaddy Mission School was founded on 3rd January 2011 as Hadassah Orphan school.
+Chaddy Mission School was founded in January 2011 as Hadassah Orphan school.
 It originated from a feeding programme, which provided meals to very poor families in the community.
 It soon became apparent that the children being fed also wanted to be educated and Chaddy Mission School was subsequently founded.
-The School was originally located on 2 acres of land in the Mwariki Slum of Nakuru county, Kenya.
-This land was originally rented and unfortunately in October 2012 the rent on the land was quadrupled and the school was forced to vacate this site.
-The sch is now at a nearby site, still in the Mwariki slum, but is crowded into only a quarter of an acre.

 The school is also involved in providing support and counselling to both parents and children, in matters such as nutrition and health.
 The school provides a referral system for parents with HIV and AIDS, advising them where they can obtain Anti-Retro Viral (ARV) drugs.
 This is a particular issue for the community as HIV is prevalent amongst both the children and their parents.

 Since it was founded, Chaddy Mission School has expanded from 90 to almost 300 students.
 It is a strictly non-fee paying school and provides education for underprivileged children, whose families cannot afford the costs of government schools.
 The children have incredibly difficult home lives, with food hard to come by and often having been left to fend for themselves on the streets.
 Whilst at school, the children are fed a porridge breakfast and a filling lunch, allowing the children to learn without worrying about being hungry.